Solar radiation definition: it is the energy emitted by the Sun in interplanetary space.

-- Ultraviolet B or UVB: Short wavelength.
-It has greater difficulty to cross the atmosphere.
-They reach the equatorial zone more easily than at high latitudes.
+Ultraviolet B or UVB: Short-wavelength.
+Has greater difficulty passing through the atmosphere.
+As a result, they reach the equatorial zone more quickly than at high latitudes.

-- Ultraviolet C or UVC: Short wavelength.
+Ultraviolet C or UVC: Short-wavelength.
 They do not pass through the atmosphere.
-They are absorbed by the ozone layer.
+Instead, the ozone layer absorbs them.

 Characteristics of Solar Radiation